Sad times

 RIP Carl Weathers — #BePeace

-Posted in Force 10 from Navarone, Rocky, Rocky II | Tagged , , , , | Leave a comment
+Posted in Force 10 From Navarone, Rocky, Rocky II | Tagged , , , , | Leave a comment

 Another week gone by